Dusty May

-Dusty Allan May (born December 30, 1976) is an American college basketball coach, currently the Wolverines men's basketball head coach at the University of Michigan.
-He was the head coach for Florida Atlantic University from 2018 to 2024, leading the Owls to the NCAA Final Four in 2023.
-May was hired by Michigan in 2024, replacing Juwan Howard.
+Dusty Allan May (born December 30, 1976) is an American professional basketball coach who is the head coach of the Dallas Mavericks of the National Basketball Association (NBA).
+He was previously the head coach for Florida Atlantic University from 2018 to 2024 and the University of Michigan from 2024 to 2026, where he won the NCAA Division I National Championship and the USBWA National Coach of the Year in 2026.

 Coaching career

 Early years

 Dusty Allan May was born in Terre Haute, Indiana.
-After graduating from Eastern Greene High School in Bloomfield, Indiana in 1995, May served as a student manager at Indiana University from 1996 to 2000, under legendary Hoosiers head coach Bob Knight.
-After graduating, he had video and administrative roles with Indiana as well as at the University of Southern California (USC), and his first assistant coaching job at Eastern Michigan University in 2005.
+After graduating from Eastern Greene High School in Bloomfield, Indiana, in 1995, May served as a student manager at Indiana University from 1996 to 2000, under legendary Hoosiers head coach Bob Knight.
+He also coached the Bloomington Red AAU team, which featured Sean May.
+After graduating, he had video and administrative roles at the University of Southern California (USC), 2000 to 2002, and at Indiana University, 2002 to 2005, and his first assistant coaching job at Eastern Michigan University in 2005.
 May had subsequent stops at Murray State University and the University of Alabama at Birmingham (UAB), serving under former Indiana head coach Mike Davis.
 After two seasons at UAB, he joined the staff at Louisiana Tech University as an assistant under Kerry Rupp and Mike White from 2009 to 2015.
 May followed Mike White to the University of Florida, serving as an assistant from 2015 to 2018.
+May compiled a 274–166 record in 13 seasons as an assistant coach.